Blog

 Analyze existing data

 Your aim should be to dig into the segments you identified and to define a handful of key characteristics for each type of supporter.
-Your questions should dig for demographic, psychographic, and donor behavioral information.
+Your questions should cover demographic, psychographic, and behavioral information.
 Here are some examples of questions that help you to narrow down your donor profiles:

 Check your social media insights